openedx/docs.openedx.org/source/developers/how-tos/ongoing-maintainers-tasks.rst

 Managing Upgrade PRs
 ********************

-As a part of bringing your repository into alignment with the standards of the project, you setup automation that will create new PRs when packages you depend on have newer versions available.
+As a part of bringing your repository into alignment with the standards of the project, you have setup automation that will create new PRs when packages you depend on have newer versions available.

 Keeping your dependencies up-to-date on a regular basis is both lest costly and more secure than waiting a long time between package updates.
 It is recommended that you **apply all security fix on packages you depend on within weekly**.
-For automated PRs that don't contain security updates to dependent packages it is still recommended that you triage them on a weekly basis and schedule any complex upgrades so that they can be applied in a timely manner before landing them becomes an emergency to get new features or security fixes.
+For automated PRs that don't contain security updates to dependent packages it is still recommended that you triage them on a weekly basis.
+Schedule any complex upgrades in a timely manner - you don't want to be in a situation where it becomes an emergency to land them (whether to get new features or apply a major security fix).

 Participating in Forum Discussions
 **********************************